qhdwight/mpc-rs/README.md

 > [!WARNING]
 > When I wrote this I was a convex optimization NOOB!
-I know more know and want to revamp when I find time...
+I would like to rewrite this when I can find the time...

 # Linear Model Predictive Control